bowman2001/perplexdoc/content/doc/plugin/latex/index.md

 tags: [latex]
 ---

-LaTeX is the most popular typesetting system for the natural sciences, its syntax has been established as a quasi-standard for complex mathematical formulas in print and web layout.
+LaTeX is the most popular typesetting system for the natural sciences.
+The syntax has been established as a quasi-standard for complex mathematical formulas in print and web layouts.
 {.p-first} <!--more-->

 ## Syntax